| Report by KTLfsktl@uaf.edu

 coldly using each other’s bodies for their pleasure.
 But

 being separate as they use each other.
+Now I THINK this is

 the sequence of what happens next.
 I worked this out with a